containernetworking/cni/RELEASING.md

 ## Creating the release artifacts

-1. Make sure you are on the master branch and don't have any local uncommitted changes.
+1. Make sure you are on the main branch and don't have any local uncommitted changes.
 1. Create a signed tag for the release `git tag -s $VERSION` (Ensure that GPG keys are created and added to GitHub)
 1. Run the release script from the root of the repository